 The park contains remnants of the coal gasification plant, combining industry with nature in an intriguing way.
 Beyond the plants remains, the other top attraction is a 60-foot hill that offers stunning views of the city.

 Situated in the Capitol Hill neighborhood, Volunteer Park, was established in 1901.
-Marked by gardens, ponds and trails, the park features a conservatory, amphitheater, water tower, statues and sculptures.
+Marked by gardens, ponds and trails, this Seattle park also features a conservatory, amphitheater, water tower, statues and sculptures.

 Washington Park Arboretum and Seattle Japanese Garden

 Washington Park Arboretum is a lush park maintained jointly by both the University of Washington and Seattle Parks and Recreation.
 Visitors can join a guided tour or use the trail maps to explore the park on their own.

 Ferry to Bainbridge Island

 With the ferry, Bainbridge is easily accessible.
-Once there, guests can either walk into town – where there are museums, shops and winery tasting rooms along Winslow – or rent a bicycle to explore the island’s ample gardens and parks.
+Once there, guests can either walk into town – where there are museums, shops and winery tasting rooms along Winslow – or rent a bicycle to explore Bainbridge Island’s ample gardens and parks.

 More Seattle Things To Do

-University of Washington
+University Of Washington

-Home of the Huskies, the University of Washington was founded in 1861 – and is just a short jaunt from the city center.
+Home of the Huskies, the University of Washington was founded in 1861 – and is just a short jaunt from the Seattle city center.
 Campus visitors will not want to miss Red Square, the Drumheller Fountain or the Suzzallo Library.

 Amazon HQ Tour

 Although the Puget Sound waters may be too cold to swim in, the Alki Beach is a top summertime destination for walking, sunbathing and hanging out with friends.

-More Parks in Seattle
+More Parks In Seattle

-We highlighted a few top parks in our 3-Day Seattle Itinerary, but there are a few more notable Seattle parks – such as Kubota Garden, Green Lake Park and Discovery Park – that are also worth checking out on nice days.
+We highlighted a few top parks in our 3-Day Seattle Itinerary, but there are a several more notable Seattle parks – such as Kubota Garden, Green Lake Park and Discovery Park – that are also worth checking out on nice days.

-The Seattle Space Needle isn’t the only architectural gem in the city!
+The Seattle Space Needle isn’t the only architectural stand-out in the city!
 In fact, there are numerous buildings in Seattle that architectural gems.